Trioceros ellioti: Etymology

 The specific name, ellioti, is in honor of British botanist George Francis Scott Elliot.

+Geographic range

-Geographic rangeT. ellioti is found in Burundi, Democratic Republic of the Congo, Kenya, Rwanda, South Sudan, Tanzania, and Uganda.
+T. ellioti is found in Burundi, Democratic Republic of the Congo, Kenya, Rwanda, South Sudan, Tanzania, and Uganda.

 Habitat

 The preferred natural habitats of T. ellioti include forest, savanna, shrubland, and grassland, at altitudes of 1,200–1,800 m.
 It has also been found in disturbed areas such as plantations, gardens, and open fields.

 Reproduction

 The mode of reproduction of T. ellioti has been described as viviparous and as ovoviviparous.